Trucking CompanyNegligent Hiring of Truck Drivers

 But having said this, the inexperience of these truck drivers endangers everyone on the road.
 Even if accidents are not occurring, these unqualified truck drivers create risks to those around them every single day.

 Instead of hiring these inexperienced and inadequately trained drivers, trucking companies must have higher standards for themselves.
 They must follow all rules and best practices to protect the motoring public and their drivers.

 Negligent Hiring of Truck Drivers

 Untrained or inadequately trained truck drivers are appealing to hire for many Motor Carriers.
 Even if they don’t have much experience, their lack of experience means they will be cheaper.
-A trucking company trying to cut costs or increase bottom lines, decreasing operating expenses by hiring the cheapest drivers happens frequently.
+A trucking company trying to cut costs, increase bottom lines, and decrease operating expenses by hiring the cheapest drivers happens frequently.

 Untrained or inexperienced drivers get into accidents at an alarming rate.
-Worse, the driver can be operating a big rig, which weighs up to 80,000 pounds.
+Worse, the driver can operate a big rig weighing up to 80,000 pounds.
 And an 18-wheeler truck accident, severe personal injury is likely.
 In short, hiring or keeping unsafe drivers in violation of the rules is evidence of negligence on the part of the Motor Carrier.

 Complying with the Federal Motor Carrier Safety Regulations